oeyoews/talks/packages/2024-08-23-kubecon-hk/slides.md

 </div>

 <!--
-Since we have spent our time on layering concepts and knowledges, let's see what we have done so far.
+I know it sounds like I am a team of Ollama and I am promoting it.
+Nah, I am not.

-[click] Introducing Ollama Operator.
+Let me [click] introduce Ollama Operator.

 [click] This is our one simple intall-to-go plugin solution that brings Ollama to your Kubernetes clusters.
 -->